Okay... I am like, the world's WORST dieter.

 It is pretty good.
 The veggies are tender but still have a little crunch to them (which, I admit, I don't really like, but other people do so I'm mentioning it as a public service) and the ravioli themselves are pretty yummy in spite of the ricotta (ewww) inside.
 All five of the ravioli that is.

-In the spirit of scientific inquiry I measure them.
+In the spirit of scientific inquiry I measured them.
 They are all of 2in square and NOT puffy (totally not Chef Boyardee looking!).

 I know the picture on the HC box is meant to entice, but come on, it has twice the ravioli my box had, easily.